System Design Space

 Software supply chain becomes an architectural concern the moment third-party code gets the right to be built, signed, and executed inside your environment.

-The chapter ties SBOMs, dependency hygiene, hardened CI/CD, artifact signing, and provenance verification into one defensive line that reduces the chance of importing risk through the build and delivery path.
+The chapter connects SBOMs, dependency governance, hardened CI/CD, artifact signing, and provenance verification into one defensive line from build to deployment.

-In interviews, it helps you talk about trust in artifacts, third-party risk, compromised pipeline scenarios, and visibility into system contents as architecture concerns rather than as AppSec process alone.
+In interviews, it helps you discuss artifact trust, third-party dependency risk, pipeline compromise scenarios, and visibility into system contents as architecture concerns.

 Practical value of this chapter